yyin-dev/MIT6.828/labNotes/lab4/lab4b.md

 At normal execution, the user environment runs on the *normal* user stack, in region `[USTACKTOP-PGSIZE, USTACKTOP]`.
 When page fault occurs, the kernel would make the user environment run the designated page fault handler on the *user exception stack*.
 In essence, we will implement automatic "stack switching" for the user environment, in a similar way that the x86 *processor* already implements stack switching when transferring from user mode to kernel mode!
 Recall the processor uses information in TSS to do this stack switching.

-Each user environment that wants to support user-level page fault handling needs to allocate memory for its own exception stack, using the `sys_page_alloc()` system call in part A.
+Each user environment that wants to support user-level page fault handling needs to allocate memory for its own exception stack, using the `sys_page_alloc()` system call in part A. The exception stack was allocated in `lib/pgfault.c:set_pgfault_handler`.
+If another page fault happens when executing the page fault handler, `tf->tf_esp` points to the exception stack already.

 ### Invoking the User Page Fault Handler